ackinc/remindr/README.md

 ## Side-quests

-- flake8 configuration
+- configure flake8 and flake8-bugbear
-- monorepo
+- should I make this a monorepo
-- sqlalchemy
+- sqlalchemy tutorial
 - mypy
-- queues in python
+- python modules/imports, particularly relative imports
+  - to get scripts/reset-db.py script to work, since it imports models.py
+- sqlalchemy: table inheritance (for logs table)